-The Carrier section in ConnexCS allows for simplified Carrier management where you can add, configure, and delete carriers.
+Use the Carrier section in ConnexCS for simplified Carrier management where you can add, configure, and delete Carriers.

 From the Carriers page, you can perform several management operations.

-    Refresh: Refresh the page, helpful when making edits or looking at real-time changes.
-This page is built as a web app so some information will update automatically.
+- Refresh: Refresh the page, helpful when making edits or looking at real-time changes.
+This created page is like a web app so some information will update automatically.

-    Bulk Edit: Select multiple Carriers, then click the Bulk Edit button to modify fields such as Channels Status, Flow Speed (CPS), Portal Access, and Country.
+- Bulk Edit: Select several Carriers, then click Bulk Edit to change the fields such as Channels Status, Flow Speed (CPS), Portal Access, and Country.

-    Delete: To delete multiple carriers at a time, select one or more carriers from the list and then click the trash bin icon and confirm.
+- Delete: To delete several carriers at a time, select one or more carriers from the list and then click the trash bin icon and confirm.

 ?: Link to documentation for the current page.

 Active: Used to sort Carriers based on the selected status.
 Results on the page will automatically arrange themselves according to the filter.

 Search: The search box on the Carrier Management screen is for finding specific information among your carrier listings.